 Verifying media at source to use in the claims process

-It’s a fact that we’ve never been more equipped to take video and photo footage – every device we own has a camera.
-But by the same token, there are immeasurable ways to tamper with those devices and the footage they capture.
-With natural disaster insurance claims running into billions, media (video and photo footage) is being embedded into the claims process as ‘proof’ of damage or loss, and with that comes increasing risk of fraud where media hasn’t been certified.
+Every device we own has a camera, but there are immeasurable ways to tamper with those devices and the footage they capture.
+Video and photo footage is increasingly being embedded into the claims process as ‘proof’ of damage or loss, and with that comes increasing risk of fraud where those images haven’t been certified.

-Unless footage is verified at source, images can be easily altered – the metadata changed, photoshopped, a video clip shortened or stolen from another online source - all to provide ‘proof’ in an insurance claim.
+Unless footage is verified at source, images can be easily altered – the metadata changed, photoshopped, a video clip shortened or stolen from another online source.
 The importance for insurers of being able to trust what they see, embed the footage into enterprise workflow and store it safely for use in the claims process must be combined with the need to understand the difference between certified and circumstantial evidence.
 Certified media can be proven to be tamper proof – unaltered from the point at which it was taken.
 Failure to verify media in this way leaves insurers open to fraud.

 So how can insurers ensure that what they see and capture in the claims process is real?